josephmoore99/josephmoore99.github.io/index.md

 #### High School Projects

-* This is a [frogger game](https://scratch.mit.edu/projects/92971701/) I made in Scratch as one of the final projects for one of my introductory courses in high school.

 * This is a [tank game](https://github.com/josephmoore99/Tank-Game) that I made back in high school and was one of the first JavaScript projects I completed.

 #### Boise State Projects